filecoin-project/filecoin-docs/docs/mine/lotus/seal-workers.md

 {{ $frontmatter.description }}

-While the **Lotus Miner** can run every of the sealing phases itself (and is configured to do so by default), Lotus workers allow to create a _sealing pipeline_ that can improve resource utilization and free the main miner from CPU-intensive tasks so that it can focus on performing and submitting WindowPoSTs to the chain.
+While the **Lotus Miner** can run every of the sealing phases itself (and is configured to do so by default), Lotus workers allow to create a _sealing pipeline_ that can improve resource utilization and free the main miner from CPU-intensive tasks so that it can focus on performing and submitting _WindowPoSTs_ and _WinningPoSTs_ to the chain.

 [[TOC]]